designbright/ReactPortfolioApp/README.md

 # ReactPortfolioApp

 TO DO:
-Finalize and code individ portfolio layout

 Finish Contact Page
+Add link to PDF of Resume
-Add images to footer
+Add images to Home portfolio page
+  Add caption
+Make more responsive for mobile

 Getting Started